ElWanderer/kOS_scripts/documentation/boot_KMRescue.ks_readme.md

 #### Re-entry and landing

 The script is programmed to perform one staging action following the re-entry burn, to detach the service module (i.e. the fuel tank and engine).
-If any parts are tagged "FINAL", further staging actions will take place until these have been detached.
+If any parts are tagged `"FINAL"`, further staging actions will take place until these have been detached.
 The craft will hold retrograde during initial re-entry, then disengage steering to conserve battery power.
 It is assumed that the re-entry craft will be aerodynamically stable and maintain a retrograde orientation naturally.
 The parachutes will be triggered once safe.

 Note - with the changes expected in v1.2 (such as the changes to the atmosphere and the ability to stage parachutes with an automatic delay in opening them until they are safe) some of the re-entry procedure may want/need changing.

 #### Failure cases

 If the script gets stuck, it may revert to an error state.
-Hitting ABORT will cause it to retry the last step that failed.
+Hitting `ABORT` will cause it to retry the last step that failed.
 For example, if the craft detaches from the launcher in Low Kerbin Orbit, the craft's own propulsion needs to be enabled for the rendezvous manoeuvres.
 If the staging set-up does not activate an engine, the craft will go into the error state.
-Staging or enabling the engine manually, then hitting ABORT should allow the script to carry on.
+Staging or enabling the engine manually, then hitting `ABORT` should allow the script to carry on.

 Geoff Banks / ElWanderer